lmydian1014/BSVGP/README.md

-# Bayesian Inferences on Spatially-Varying Correlations via Gaussian Processes
+# Bayesian Inferences on Spatially-Varying Correlations via the Thresholded Correlation Gaussian Processes
 An R package for performing the Bayesian Inferences on Spatially-Varying Correlations via Gaussian Processes.

 ### Install and load the package